this-fifo/jutsu/README.md

 ### Room Name
 The meeting room name
->This prop is required for jitsi to load
+>This prop is required to start a meeting

-### User Name
+### Display Name
-The participant's name
+The participant's displayed name
->This prop is required for jitsi to load
+>This prop is optional

 ### Password
 The meeting room password